-My clients’ cabinets were original to the home and thay have lived there about 30 years.
-They were solid, well made, and custom built cabinets with a painted finish by the professionals of home painting in boynton beach.
+My clients’ cabinets were original to the home and they have lived there about 30 years.
+They were solid, well made, and custom built cabinets with a painted finish.
 They had re-painted the cabinets twice (I believe that is what she told me) during the years they have lived there.
 But over the years, the paint had begun to chip and she had a few drawers that needed a bit of work.
 So the decision to be made was this: have a new bank of uppers and lowers built for the back wall, and then repaint ALL of the cabinets to match- which would also necessitate trying to match up the existing countertop which was solid surface Corian…or do we just rip out the rest of the cabinets and tops and get new ones?

 In this scenario the choice was fairly simple.
 By the time I would have had custom cabinets built for the back wall, and then had them painted, we would be around the cost of new cabinetry.
 Because to have cabinets painted CORRECTLY, (and did you see I have that in all caps so you would know that that is the key word in this run-on sentence?) the cost would be considerable.

 This is a large kitchen with lots of cabinets.
 Painting cabinets, correctly, is NOT inexpensive.
 If someone gives you a quote and it seems cheap to you- IT IS.
 Don’t invest the money because they will be chipping in no time.
-Painting cabinets, especially on-site, is a long and arduous process- and not for the weak of heart.
+Painting cabinets, especially on-site, is a process- and not for the faint of heart.
 And most especially if you are living in the house.
-These types of loans also come with lender-favorable terms for Unsecured Loan for Poor Credit Scores.
-Borrowers who fail to read all the fine print can find themselves at a disadvantage should the arrangement go awry.
-For their part, lenders can pursue all legal options, including collection tactics, to get their money.

 So, given the fact of the cost, the state of the current cabinets needing some minor repair already, and the fact that ever since I’ve known my friend she has talked about how she hates the painted finish on her cabinets- we opted to replace all the cabinetry.